Ali Khedery

-Ali Khedery is an American entrepreneur and a Fellow at the Massachusetts Institute of Technology.
-Before serving as an executive at ExxonMobil and the Abu Dhabi National Oil Company, he was the longest continuously serving American official in Iraq, from 2003 to 2009, and acted as a special assistant to five U.S. ambassadors and as a senior adviser to three heads of U.S. Central Command.
+Ali Khedery is an American businessman and a fellow at the Massachusetts Institute of Technology.
+Before working as an executive at ExxonMobil and the Abu Dhabi National Oil Company, he was the longest continuously serving American official in Iraq, from 2003 to 2009, and was a special assistant to five U.S. ambassadors and as a senior adviser to three heads of U.S. Central Command.

 Biography

-Before joining the Massachusetts Institute of Technology, Ali Khedery served as chief executive of the U.S.-based Dragoman Ventures, an international strategic advisory firm.
+Before joining the Massachusetts Institute of Technology, Khedery was chief executive of the U.S.-based Dragoman Ventures, an international strategic advisory firm.

-Prior to that, Khedery was an executive with ExxonMobil Corporation, where he served as senior adviser for the Middle East.
+Prior to that, Khedery was an executive with ExxonMobil Corporation, where he was senior adviser for the Middle East.
 During his tenure, Khedery engaged with heads of state, ministers, and opinion-makers and advised ExxonMobil's senior executives on strategic pursuits and the region’s unprecedented political, economic, security, and social developments during the "Arab Spring."
 Khedery played a leading role in drafting and implementing the corporation’s Iraq country strategy; its Iraqi federal- and Kurdistan regional government engagement strategies; and he was the architect and chief political negotiator of ExxonMobil's historic billion-dollar entry into the Kurdistan Region.
-He was promoted to serve as director of public and government affairs for ExxonMobil Kurdistan Region of Iraq Limited.
+He was promoted as director of public and government affairs for ExxonMobil Kurdistan Region of Iraq Limited.

-Khedery also worked for the U.S. State and Defense departments, where he served as special assistant to five American ambassadors in Iraq, and as senior adviser to three four-star chiefs of U.S. Central Command, the military authority responsible for operations across the broader Middle East and Central Asia.
+Khedery also worked for the U.S. State and Defense departments, where he was special assistant to five American ambassadors in Iraq, and as senior adviser to three four-star chiefs of U.S. Central Command, the military authority responsible for operations across the broader Middle East and Central Asia.
 Numerous special assignments included participation in sensitive negotiations pertaining to the formation of five Iraqi governments; the drafting of the Iraqi Constitution and the oil and gas and revenue sharing laws; insurgent outreach which culminated in the tribal "Awakening"; the trilateral U.S.–Iran–Iraq talks; negotiating the U.S.–Iraq bilateral Strategic Framework and Security (SOFA) agreements; travel across four continents with all of Iraq's presidents and prime ministers; and Iran war- and regional contingency planning in Egypt, Saudi Arabia, Yemen, Oman, Bahrain, Qatar, Kuwait, Syria, Lebanon, and the United Arab Emirates.
 Khedery was the longest continuously-serving American official in Iraq; a member of the U.S. government's Senior Executive Service; and a recipient of the Secretary of Defense's Medal for Exceptional Public Service, the Secretary of State's Tribute, and the Joint Civilian Service Achievement Medal for his contributions to American and allied national security interests.